carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 Maintaining correctness of business logic over time requires continuous and thorough testing.
 Without it, such software systems cannot be changed and evolved over time reliably.
-We can then re-use these practices in conjunction with checking build modes to mitigate the absence of language-guaranteed safety without imposing overhead on production systems.
+We can then re-use these practices in conjunction with checking build modes to mitigate the limitations of Carbon's safety guarantees without imposing overhead on production systems.

-When the practical realities outlined previously preclude language-guaranteed safety, we believe adhering to this kind of testing methodology is essential.
-As a consequence, the language ecosystem (from the language itself to the libraries and tooling around it) need to directly work to remove barriers and encourage the development of these methodologies.
+When the practical realities outlined previously preclude guaranteed safety, we believe adhering to this kind of testing methodology is essential.
+As a consequence, Carbon's ecosystem, including the language, tools, and libraries, will need to directly work to remove barriers and encourage the development of these methodologies.

-On the other hand, if the practical realities of a domain preclude this degree of testing rigor, we suggest that it becomes imperative to accept the overhead of a language that gives true safety guarantees.
+On the other hand, if the practical realities of a domain preclude this degree of testing rigor, we suggest that it becomes imperative to accept the overhead of a language that gives comprehensive safety guarantees.